j619s/j619s/README.md

 ### Hi there 👋, I'm Jatin
 #### Design and Development.
 I'm Jatin from India, and I am learning to be a full-stack developer.
-I really enjoy learning languages and frameworks like Express and React.
-I also enjoy creating Java applications.
+I really enjoy learning languages and frameworks like SpringBoot.
+I enjoy creating Java applications.

 ## Skills and Experience
 * 💻 Java / JS / HTML / CSS / SQL / Spring Boot